viamrobotics/docs/docs/ml/vision/mlmodel.md

 {{< alert title="Note" color="note" >}}

-The feature is only available for classifiers that are uploaded after September 19, 2023.
+The feature is only available for classifiers that were uploaded after September 19, 2023.

 {{< /alert >}}